A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Subdividing DNN to improve cryptanalytical extraction

-After the neurons of the targeted layer have been aligned, one assumption is made on the arbitrary state: we suppose that the state $V_A$ (resp. $V_B$) corresponds to the active (resp. inactive) state.
-This hypothesis leads to two representations for the whole layer as represented in \autoref{fig:global_schema}.
-We test the validity of our hypothesis during the signature's search of the first neuron in the next layer.
-Indeed, once enough critical points are extracted, a linear relation between these points and the output of the previous layer is expected (see \Cref{signature_extraction}).
-A wrong assumption on the state $V_A$ and $V_B$ will break this linear relation by having the ReLU function performing $A = ReLU(-x)$ instead of $A = ReLU(x)$.
-This produces incorrect activation values, \textit{i.e.}, incorrect inputs for the next layer, and \autoref{eq:critical_pts} no longer holds for the next layer.
-Therefore, we use the residuals of the solution to the least-square problem (see \Cref{signature_extraction}) as a criterion for the validity of our sign hypothesis selection.
-The correct hypothesis is the one leading to the lowest residual error.
-Using this method, we are able to extract the sign of each neuron without requiring supplementary queries.
-Furthermore, since our method only requires one hypothesis per layer, we argue that it remains practical even for complex and deep architectures.
+\paragraph{Hypothesis selection.} \corr{Once the neurons of the $\ell$-th layer have been aligned, an arbitrary assumption is made regarding the states $V_A$ and $V_B$; for instance, $V_A$ (resp. $V_B$) is assumed to correspond to the active (resp. inactive) state.
+The validity of this hypothesis is then evaluated during the signature extraction of the first neuron in the $(\ell+1)$-th layer.
+This approach is justified as follows: once a sufficient number of critical points has been extracted in the $(\ell+1)$-th layer, a linear relationship is expected between these points and the output of the $\ell$-th layer (see \autoref{subsec:extraction_32bits_signature}).
+An incorrect assumption on $V_A$ and $V_B$ breaks this linear relationship, as the ReLU function computes $\boldsymbol{A} = \texttt{ReLU}(-\boldsymbol{X})$ instead of $\boldsymbol{A} = \texttt{ReLU}(\boldsymbol{X})$.
+This results in incorrect activation values, \textit{i.e.} incorrect inputs to the $(\ell+1)$-th layer, such that \autoref{eq:critical_pts} no longer holds.
+Consequently, the residual error of the LSTSQ solution (see \autoref{subsec:extraction_32bits_signature}) is used as a criterion to validate the sign hypothesis.
+The correct hypothesis is the one that yields the smallest residual error.} \\